matthew-liu/beta-vae/README.md

 # Face Generation Using Variational Autoencoders
-This repo containing training code for two different VAEs implemented with Pytorch. <br />
+This repo contains training code for two different VAEs implemented with Pytorch. <br />
 I used the [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) Dataset for training, with 182637 training images and 19962 testing images. <br />
 Trained model can be found in [/samples](/samples).